-- Eye Contact: Promptly flush eyes with water for a prolonged period (15 minutes) and seek medical attention. - Ingestion: Encourage the victim to drink large amounts of water (where appropriate) and seek medical attention. - Skin Contact: Promptly flush the affected area with water for at least 15 minutes and remove any contaminated clothing.
+- Reference SDS Binder: Ensure the severity of exposure is understood and pull the SDS information for the chemical involved. - Eye Contact: Promptly flush eyes with water for a prolonged period (15 minutes) and seek medical attention. - Ingestion: Encourage the victim to drink large amounts of water (where appropriate) and seek medical attention. - Skin Contact: Promptly flush the affected area with water for at least 15 minutes and remove any contaminated clothing.
 If symptoms persist after washing, seek medical attention. - Leaks/Spills: Promptly cleanup leaks/spills using appropriate protective apparel, and the proper equipment and disposal methods.
 Ventilate the area, if necessary, and keep unnecessary and unprotected persons away from the area.
-Further information and instructions on clean-up can be obtained for specific chemicals by reading the M/SDS for that chemical.
+Further information and instructions on clean-up can be obtained for specific chemicals by reading the SDS for that chemical.